Best Solar Design Software in India for 2026

 PVsyst is the global standard for bankable solar energy simulation.
 For utility-scale projects in India seeking debt financing from international or domestic lenders, the generation forecast in the lender's technical report will almost always be produced by or validated against PVsyst.
 Its hourly loss calculation methodology, detailed irradiance modelling, and P50/P75/P90 scenario outputs are what lenders and their independent technical advisors expect to see.

 PVsyst is a desktop-first simulation tool, not a sales or proposal platform.
 It does not generate proposals, BOMs, or bank-format SLDs.
 It does not have mobile capability.
 It is an engineering simulation tool that EPCs use alongside a sales and design platform, not instead of one.
 For Indian EPCs managing projects above 1 MW with financing requirements, PVsyst is typically a mandatory addition to the software stack rather than a standalone choice.
+Where PVsyst and Reslink each fit into that stack is covered in full here.

 Strengths